Major Chinese lenders made illegal loans, Beijing's audit office says

-Violations by Industrial and Commercial Bank of China Ltd , Agricultural Bank of China Ltd (AgBank) , and China CITIC Group Co., Ltd included providing loans, discounted bills and gold leases to unqualified companies, the audit authority said in a statement posted on its website.
+Violations by Industrial and Commercial Bank of China Ltd (1398.HK)(601398.SS), Agricultural Bank of China Ltd (AgBank) (1288.HK)(601288.SS), and China CITIC Group Co., Ltd included providing loans, discounted bills and gold leases to unqualified companies, the audit authority said in a statement posted on its website.

 They were also found to invest funds from their wealth management products into banks’ non-public issuance of preferred shares through the use of trust and other channels, among other illegal shadow banking activities, it said.